Skip to main content

 • graphics

-The graphics in this RPG Maker game are criticized for their low quality, with a lack of full HD support and no options for resolution or graphical tweaks, making it unsuitable for modern PC gamers.
-The use of outdated retro pixel art further detracts from the visual experience, leaving many users unimpressed.
+The graphics in this RPG Maker game are widely criticized for their poor quality, lacking full HD support and any options for resolution or graphical tweaks.
+The use of outdated retro pixel art fails to meet the expectations of modern PC gamers, resulting in a subpar visual experience.

 • “As with all RPG Maker games, the poor quality engine displays badly in fullscreen and doesn't have full HD support or any graphics tweaking options, making this unacceptable for any dedicated modern PC gamer.”